Do price reductions attract customers in urban public transport? A synthetic control approach: Results

 Due to a significant increase in the vehicle kilometres of bus lines in Geneva's agglomeration belt from 2008 to 2010, we restricted our pre-treatment period to 2010 to 2014.
 However, it is crucial when applying the synthetic control method not to have a pre-intervention window that is too small.
-Therefore, in a first robustness check, we substantially expand our pre-treatment period to 2005 to 2014.
+Therefore, in a second robustness check, we substantially expand our pre-treatment period to 2005 to 2014.
 In this analysis, the MSPE amounts to 0.1, which is slightly worse (but still decent) compared to our original estimation.
-However, the estimate is almost identical, at 0.81, indicating an increase in demand of about 12\% for TPG (compared to the demand in 2014), about one percentage point lower than the main result.
+The estimate amounts to 0.61, indicating an increase in demand of about 9\% for TPG (compared to 2014).
+That is about 1.5 percentage points lower than the main result and is, therefore, almost identical to our original result.

+Due to the risk of over-fitting, we only include transport companies operating in cities with more than 50,000 inhabitants in the control group.
+However, as the design of our donor pool might influence our results, we expand the donor pool in a third robustness check with transport companies from smaller cities that also primarily operate trams and buses and for which the necessary data are available.
+These are BBA (Aarau), BSU (Solothurn), MBC (Morges), STI (Thun), TPN (Nyon), Travys (Yverdon), VBG (Zurich agglomeration), VZO (Zurich agglomeration) and ZVB (Zug).
+The estimate amounts to 0.71, an increase in demand of 10.5\% from 2015 to 2019 (compared to 2014).
+The pre-treatment mean squared prediction error (MSPE) of the outcome variable between TPG and the synthetic TPG is impressively low, amounting to 0.09.
+Therefore, we conclude that we construct a decent counterfactual and the estimate of our original study design is robust.